SysKitTeam/docs-spdockit/activation/online-activation.md

     Once you have entered the product key it will be validated against our activation server.
 If your key is valid, a green check mark will appear next to it.

 4. Click the __Activate__ button to start the activation process.
 Activation lasts for a couple of seconds and it is a one time process.

-### Workstation License
+### Workstation License or SPDocKit Online License

 Workstation license is tied to the __workstation ID__ and cannot be used on a SharePoint server.
 It is intended for people who would like to explore SPDocKit reports, manage permissions directly from their computers or do not have the direct access to SharePoint servers.

 1. From the left navigation bar on the __Backstage Screen__ select __Help__ and click on __License Details__ section to begin the activation process.
-2. On the activation screen choose __Workstation or Site__ option.
+2. On the activation screen choose __Workstation/Site/Online__ option.
 3. Fill in the __Company__ and __Product Key__ fields.

     The product key is a combination of letters and numbers.
 In order to claim your activation key, please log in to our [customers portal](https://customers.acceleratio.net/).
 There you will be able to track your orders and download the latest application versions you are entitled to.
 When a major upgrade becomes available, all customers with a valid software assurance will have their profile refreshed with new version download link and a brand new activation key.

     Once you have entered the product key it will be validated against our activation server.
 If your key is valid, a green check mark will appear next to it.

 4. Click the __Activate__ button to start the activation process.
 Activation lasts for a couple of seconds and it is a one time process.

 ### Related articles: